-A look back over the last sixteen years of the Matthew Williamson brand.
+A look back over the last twenty years of the Matthew Williamson brand.

 For an archive of Matthew’s designs seen on his friends, fans and muses, visit Spotted.

 — As the brand’s expansion in the lifestyle arena gathers pace, the year began with the launch of our range of branded cards and stationery.
 The collection is licensed by renowned British stationers Museums & Galleries Ltd.